BitcoinDesign/Guide/guide/designing-products/accessibility.md

 #### Physical

 A physical disability can effect a person temporarily or permanently.
-On a practical level this affects a their ability to use a keyboard or mouse.
+On a practical level this affects their ability to use a keyboard or mouse.
 Tapping a screen or holding a phone still to scan a QR code could pose as  a challenge.
 Seventy-five million people across the world need a wheel chair on a daily basis ([source](https://www.inclusivecitymaker.com/disabled-people-in-the-world-in-2021-facts-and-figures/)).
 Listen to a [quadriplegic talking about accessibility](https://www.youtube.com/watch?v=eMFrcJBX0pA).

 #### Intellectual